DahlmannIT/UIP_WS19-20_Infrastructure/README.md

 # Insight Platform Documentation

+> You can fork this repository @ https://github.com/DahlmannIT/UIP_WS19-20_Infrastructure

 This documentation describes the infrastructure of a scalable data streaming and processing platform, which gives the possibility to persist and analyze incoming data from various types and sources.

 ## 1. Getting started